cypressf/canary/README.md

 Canary has only one feature.
 It replies "Canary is alive!".

-Buildt in Rust with the Actix-web 2.0 framework and musl in a "from scratch" docker image.
-The container is compatible with Google cloud run.
+Buildt in Rust with the Actix-web 3 framework on distroless image.

 <https://hub.docker.com/r/acje/canary/>